link07/Divine-Gift-Opener/README.md

 Tested a bit on Windows 8, though it seems to not always interpret clicks in 8 (This might be the laptop I was using)

-# Compile Notes
+# Compile Notes - For Console Version
+Create Visual Studio (2013) C# Console Program
+Add both files
-Include "System.Drawing" and "System.Windows.Forms"
-Also includes optional icon
+Include "System.Drawing" and "System.Windows.Forms" from the resources folder Also include optional icon

+#Compile Notes - For Graphic Version
+Create Visual Studio (2013) C# Form Program
+Add all files